-The liability recognised in the balance sheet as at 31 March 2022 was £654k (31 March 2021: £658k).
-The movement in the year can be largely be attributed to benefits paid.
+The liability recognised in the balance sheet as at 31 March 2023 was £654k (31 March 2022: £654k).

 (c) Post-employment life assurance benefits

 The Group operates post-employment life assurance benefits to former employees in the US.
 These plans are unfunded and the valuation method is similar to those used for defined benefit pension schemes set out above